jacebenson/cedar/docs/docs/contributing-walkthrough.md

 RWFW_PATH=~/redwood yarn rwfw project:sync
 ```

-RWFW*PATH is the path to your local copy of the Redwood Framework. \_Once provided to rwfw, it'll remember it and you shouldn't have to provide it again unless you move it.*
+RWFW*PATH is the path to your local copy of the Cedar Framework. \_Once provided to rwfw, it'll remember it and you shouldn't have to provide it again unless you move it.*

 > **Heads up for Windows Devs**
 > Depending on your dev setup, Windows might balk at you setting the env var RWFW_PATH at the beginning of the command like this.
 If so, try prepending with `cross-env`, e.g. `yarn cross-env RWFW_PATH=~/redwood yarn rwfw` ...
 Or you can add the env var and value directly to your shell before running the command.